What color treats wrinkles? Should I get a face mask or a full-body panel? If these questions feel familiar, then this is your guide.

 Multiple studies support using red light therapy to ease arthritis and tendon pain.

-I use a handheld for spot treatment that I’m not officially recommending here.
+I use a handheld for a spot treatment that I’m not officially recommending here.

 That’s only because I treat with multiple devices, and the handheld is just an additional device.
 I use a neoprene wrap and a tabletop for most of my pain therapy.